lnay/sagetex-blog/thought.md

 reproducibility of the research.
 But via SageTex, it's also easier to use the same expressions to generate latex formulae, as creating a plot.

+# Sageplot hidden option
+- use \sageplot[width=\textwidth] for example

+# Use dmath environment for long expressions
+- adds newlines in appropriate places

+# Use latex hackery to overcome sage limitations

+- symbols in sagemath must be valid python identifiers
+- store in more semantic name
+- use \def \let and \renewcommand to make symbols appear as intended
+- \bgroup \egroup to scope this hackery

 # Don't put everything into sagesilent

 problems: